Matarbari and Chittagong Port Establish Bangladesh as the Next Singapore.

 Oil tankers from the Middle East travel through the Malacca Strait to Japan, but China’s presence in the Bay of Bengal poses a threat to Japan’s energy security.

 Matarbari Port will help Japan address this threat.
-Additionally, Japan views Bangladesh as a key development partner and sees the country as a future business hub, enabling it to play a stronger role in free trade in South Asia.
+Additionally, Japan views Bangladesh as a key development partner and sees the country as a future business hub.

 In the future, Matarbari Port is set to become a major hub for business in the Indo-Pacific region.